 Steal the show and make heads turn with this serene teal shade.
-Rocking this dimensional teal hair color is a fun way to upgrade your natural hair color.
+Rocking this dimensional teal hair color is a fun way to upgrade your natural color.

 #2: Black to Teal Color Melt

-When switching up your hair color, there’s nothing like a bold transformation.
+When switching up your color, there’s nothing like a bold transformation.
 If you want to add some intrigue to your long wavy locks, a black-to-teal color melt is the way to go.
 Allow your colorist to start with a deep black base melting into shades of turquoise and blue-green.
 This mesmerizing color melt is perfect for those looking to make a statement.
 The best part?
 It works well for those with cool skin undertones, adding a pop of color to your complexion.
 Plus, with the right maintenance routine, this color will keep heads turning for weeks.

 #3: Teal Balayage

 A teal balayage is an excellent choice if you want to turn your hair color into something vibrant and unique.
 This stunning color blends shades of blue and green.
 It gives your hair a bold and eye-catching appearance.
 Give your hair a lightening treatment before applying the teal balayage for the best results.
 This will help the color pop and ensure a more even and vibrant result.
 Teal balayage can be customized to suit your style and preference.

 #4: Black Hair with Green Teal Dip Dye